linkml/linkml-project-template/README.md

 https://python-poetry.org/docs/#installation

-Once the poetry application is installed and the repo is cloned, run this once: `poerty install` to get the python dependencies
+Once the poetry application is installed and the repo is cloned, run this once: `poetry install` to get the python dependencies

-Put your LinkML YAML file(s) in `model/`
+Put your LinkML YAML file(s) in `model/`. kitchen_sink.yaml and core.yaml are provided as examples.
+You can remove them once you're able

 Finally, use the `make %.yaml` rule to generate artifacts based on the LinkML model.
 Replace the `%` with the basename oif your primary LinkML file, without the `.yaml` extension.
 In the case of the provided `model/kitchen_sink.yaml`, you would enter